luker983/google-ctf-2019/challenges/quantum_key_distribution/README.md

 ## Files

-* `quantum_client.py`: A program that will negotiate a shared key with the satellite and decrypt the flag.
+* `quantum_client.py`: A program that negotiates a shared key with the satellite and decrypts the flag.
 * `satellite_source.py`: Provided portion of the satellite source code.
 * `flag.txt`: The solution to this challenge.